 And what is "the most glorious discovery?"
 It is the person of God.
 And what is the "eternal certainty" that you want?
 It is your own salvation.
 Because no man can give that to you, but God can.
-But it is testimony, and it is testimony alone, upon which that faith can be grounded.
+But it is testimony and it is testimony alone upon which that faith can be grounded.
 Therefore, let me testify to you that when I became a Mormon, I assumed you people were like Joseph Smith.
 I assumed that you people went out and prayed in groves and God visited with you.
-I assumed you were awakened during the course of the night and that Moroni, or Peter, or James, or whomever-whoever was vagrant in the halls of heaven would be sent down to occupy the night in teaching you Mormons, because this was a regular event.

-And so it was my expectation that that was possible.
-And I thought it possible because Joseph did it, and because there were missionaries saying, "I know" this stuff is true.
-I didn't have a lexicon of Mormonese before me that allowed me to say, "I know" equals "I really, really, really, believe this stuff."
-In fact, it was confusing to me when I got a testimony, and I said, Yeah, God actually answered my prayer, and damn it, I'm going to get baptized.
-Because I did not think I'd be a particularly good Mormon.
+I assumed that you are awakened in the course of the night and Moroni, or Peter, or James, or whomever...whoever was vagrant in the halls of heaven...would be sent down to occupy the night in teaching you Mormons.
+Because this was a regular event.
+And so was my expectation that it was possible.
+And I thought it possible because Joseph did it, and because there were missionaries saying "I know" that this stuff is true.
+I didn't have the lexicon of Mormonese before me that allowed me to say, "I know" equals I really, really, really, believe this stuff.
+In fact, it was confusing to me when I got a testimony, and I said God actually answered my prayer and damn it, I'm going to get baptized.
+Because I did not think that I would be a particularly good Mormon.
 And maybe I ought to explain why I wouldn't be a very good Mormon.

-Ron Mahle and I were on one of our regular...
-(I've elicited a groan from my wife.)
-We were on one of our regular enlisted-in-the-Air-Force weekend events when he, in his Ford Gran Torino, was caught on the radar gun doing 120 miles an hour in Portsmouth city limits, and we were pulled over.
-And back in those days, DUI did not mean that you were immediately ushered off to jail, but it meant you had the potential for that someday.
-So Ron, who had blown the breathalyzer problem, was removed from the driver's seat, and I was put into it.
+Shortly before my baptism Ron Mahle and I were on one of our regular "enlisted in the Air Force events," when we, in his maroon Ford Gran Torino were caught on the radar gun doing 120 miles an hour inside the Portsmouth, New Hampshire city limits and were pulled over by the police.
+Back in those days, DUI did not mean that you were immediately ushered off to jail.
+But it meant you had the potential for that someday.
+So Ron, who had blown the breathalyzer, was removed from the driver's seat and I was put into it.
 He didn't ask me for my breathing test, and so I drove him back to the base.
-And with time the day of reckoning came, and the arrest warrant was issued, and Ron was carted off to jail.
-And on the day that I got the call that I needed to go down to jail and bail him out, we had new Elders transferred into the area, and they needed a ride.
-And Ron being locked up and me having access to his Torino, I went and I picked up the Elders.
-And, you know, they were going to ultimately missionary me into the baptismal font, but I had another golden contact I wanted them to meet.
-And so they went with me to where Ron was locked up, and they met at the release at the jail.
+In time, Ron's day of reckoning finally came months later.
+The arrest warrant was issued and Ron was carted off to jail.
+On the day that I got the call that I needed to go down to jail and bail him out, we had new Elders transferred into the area, and they needed a ride.
+Since I was at the time a "golden contact" those calling thought it a good idea to have me drive the missionaries around.
+Ron being locked up, and me having access to his Torino, I went and picked up the Elders.
+They were going to ultimately missionary me into the baptismal font, but during that first meeting with the new Elders I had for them yet another golden contact I wanted them to meet.
+And so they went with me to where Ron was locked up, and they met him at his release from the jail.
+For them it was an interesting exposure to what passed for "golden contacts" in New Hampshire at that time.